vbotka/ansible-conf-syslogng-server/README.md

-# ansible-pull repo for syslog-ng server.
+# ansible-conf-syslogng-server

-Ansible configuration for ansible-init:
+Ansible configuration for ansible-init

 This repository is used by:

 * the service **ansible_init**
-* the script **post_install.sh** in the iocage plugin [ansible-pull-syslogng-server](https://github.com/vbotka/iocage-plugins).
+* the script **post_install.sh** run from the iocage plugin [ansible-pull-syslogng-server](https://github.com/vbotka/iocage-plugins).

 The content of the files below is sent to **/var/log/remote/${HOST}/${YEAR}_${MONTH}_${DAY}.log**